[Dixielandjazz] Suit to preserve Jazz Funerals

 The ACLU says both are in jeopardy of disappearing due to excessive fees and

 changes in permit rules for organizations that stage parades, The Los

 Angeles Times reports.

-The city of New Orleans raised fees to a base of around $1,200
+The city of New Orleans raised fees to a base of around $1,200 following the

 shooting death of one person and the wounding of several others during